rails-sqlserver/tiny_tds/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/g2bhhbsdkx0mal55/branch/master?svg=true)](https://ci.appveyor.com/project/rails-sqlserver/tiny-tds/branch/master)

-The TinyTDS gem is meant to serve the extremely common use-case of connecting, querying and iterating over results to Microsoft SQL Server databases from ruby.
-Even though it uses FreeTDS's DB-Library, it is NOT meant to serve as direct 1:1 mapping of that C API.
+The TinyTDS gem is meant to serve the extremely common use-case of connecting, querying and iterating over results to Microsoft SQL Server or Sybase databases from Ruby using the FreeTDS's DB-Library API.

-The benefits are speed, automatic casting to ruby primitives, and proper encoding support.
-It converts all SQL Server datatypes to native ruby objects supporting :utc or :local time zones for time-like types.
-To date it is the only ruby client library that allows client encoding options, defaulting to UTF-8, while connecting to SQL Server.
+TinyTDS offers automatic casting to Ruby primitives along with proper encoding support.
+It converts all SQL Server datatypes to native Ruby primitives while supporting :utc or :local time zones for time-like types.
+To date it is the only Ruby client library that allows client encoding options, defaulting to UTF-8, while connecting to SQL Server.
 It also  properly encodes all string and binary data.
-The motivation for TinyTDS is to become the de-facto low level connection mode for the SQL Server adapter for ActiveRecord.
-For further details see the special thanks section at the bottom
+The motivation for TinyTDS is to become the de-facto low level connection mode for the SQL Server Adapter for ActiveRecord.

 The API is simple and consists of these classes: